The Belnord: Condominiums

 Barnett agreed to sell the residential portion of the building in late 2014 to his former partner Ziel Feldman.
 Feldman's company, the HFZ Capital Group, took over in March 2015 after paying $575 million; this equated to about $2.64 million per apartment.
 Extell retained ownership of the building's storefronts and refinanced them in July 2015 with a $100 million loan.
 HFZ planned to convert the apartments into condominiums and submitted a condominium offering plan to the New York Attorney General's office in April 2016.
 The offering plan indicated that the units would be sold for a total price of $1.35 billion, making it the second-most-expensive condominium development on the Upper West Side (after 15 Central Park West) and one of the most expensive in New York City.
 HFZ initially indicated that it would convert all the apartments at the same time, but HFZ officials later announced that they would first renovate 95 of the apartments.

 HFZ hired architect Robert A. M. Stern in April 2017 to renovate these apartments, and the firm also hired Rafael de Cárdenas to design common amenity spaces within the building.
-Stern planned to rebuild the courtyard driveway, install a central-air system, add a gym and other amenities, and rearrange the apartments.
+Stern's modifications included adding new lobbies, redesigning the courtyard driveway, installing a central-air system, adding a gym and other amenities, and rearranging the apartments.
 The attorney general's office permitted HFZ to begin selling condominiums in August 2017.
 Westbrook Partners acquired a minority stake in the project in March 2018, paying $660 million.
 The partners obtained a $300 million loan from Wells Fargo that May.
 The first units were placed for sale in June 2018.
 The renovated units cost between $3.6 million and $11 million, although some existing residents paid a significantly discounted price for their apartments.

 Westbrook had taken over the project by early 2021, at which point HFZ held a minority equity stake.
 At the time, HFZ was the subject of several lawsuits, and its debt was increasing.
 Media sources subsequently reported that the building had been financed in part by Steinmetz, although HFZ had denied any connection with Steinmetz as late as 2020.
 By late 2022, the condo's sponsors had sold 80 percent of the units.
 Much of the Belnord's retail space remained vacant, though Starbucks leased one of the storefronts as a coffee shop in early 2023.
 Extell was negotiating with a bank to move into the retail space by June 2024.
 The next month, Flagstar Bank moved to foreclose on a $100 million loan that had been placed on the retail space.